Skip to Main Content

 Creating a research question is also important because it provides the audience with a context for the work being presented.
 Even if there is no question written into a paper or presentation, it should be clear that a question and answer are being discussed.
 For example, if the student is delivering a persuasive presentation that argues for compensating college athletes, then even if there is nothing specifically asking “Should college athletes be paid for their efforts?,” the question should be obvious.

-Step four: Identifying Resources
+Step #4: Identifying Resources

 Once the student has a more comprehensive overview of the subject area and narrowed down the topic, it is time to start determining the best places to find answers to the research question.
 To assist with identifying possible resources for researching a topic, the librarians at Austin Peay State University have created subject guides that have links to various databases, books, and journals that may be useful.
 In many cases, the student can determine the best subject guide by going to the guide that corresponds to the course they are taking.
 For example, if the paper or presentation is being prepared for a physics class, then the physics subject guide may be the best place to look for resources.